-Interim Policy - Documentation to assure registration of Embryo Transfer offspring.
+Documentation to assure registration of Embryo Transfer offspring.

-A copy of the Embryo Transfer (ET) certificate must be filed with ADGA at no cost for each date of embryo collection.
-This certificate may be filed by the person performing the embryo collection, the owner, or the agent.
+- A copy of the Embryo Transfer (ET) form must be filed with ADGA at no cost for each date of embryo collection.
+This form may be filed by the person performing the embryo collection, the owner, or the agent.
 It is the responsibility of the owner of the embryo donor (doe) to ensure that the collection form has been submitted to ADGA.
-It is recommended that the owner retain a copy of the certificate.

-- 2. The ET certificate needs to contain the information as described in VIII.8.
-L.1 of the ADGA Guidebook. - DNA parentage verification is required for ADGA registration of all ET offspring.
+It is recommended that the owner retain a copy of the form. - The ET form needs to contain the information as described in Bylaw VIII.L and M of the ADGA Guidebook. - DNA parentage verification is required for ADGA registration of all ET offspring.
 Therefore DNA samples of the embryo donor and sire should be submitted at the time of a successful flush to assure ADGA registration eligibility of resulting offspring from either fresh or cryopreserved embryos. - The owner of the donor doe at the time of the embryo collection is the owner of the embryos.
-The ET certificate must be on file or submitted with the registration application. - 5.
+The ET form must be on file or submitted with the registration application. - 5.
 A bill of sale for embryos must be issued to document transfer of ownership.
-Such bill of sale must be presented with the ET certificate at time of registration application unless the certificate is already on file with ADGA.
+Such bill of sale must be presented with the ET form at time of registration application unless the form is already on file with ADGA.
 A bill of sale for said embryos would act as a transfer of ownership, giving the embryo owner permission to register resulting offspring. - All questions received by the ADGA office regarding registry policy and procedures for assisted reproductive technologies should be directed to the Performance Programs Manager.